 |6.2.1||Proportion of population using (a) safely managed sanitation services and (b) a hand-washing facility with soap and water|

-The share of the world population using safely managed sanitation services and hand-washing facilities have increased steadily over the past two decades.
-Yet, currently just over half of the world population have access to safely managed sanitation services.
+The share of the world population using safely managed sanitation services and hand-washing facilities has increased steadily over the past two decades.
+Yet, currently just over half of the world's population has access to safely managed sanitation services.
 Such services are defined by the UN as:

 Use of improved facilities which are not shared with other households and where excreta are safely disposed in situ or transported and treated off-site.
 Improved sanitation facilities include flush/pour flush to piped sewer system, septic tanks or pit latrines; ventilated improved pit latrines, composting toilets or pit latrines with slabs.